Numpy

 The sum tool returns the sum of array elements over a given axis.

-.
+By default, the axis value is None.
 Therefore, it performs a sum over all the dimensions of the input array.

 The prod tool returns the product of array elements over a given axis.